 The fennel bulb is a good source of dietary fiber, potassium, and vitamin C. It’s also rich in minerals such as calcium, phosphorus, and sodium.

-Although in small amounts, fennel still contains B-vitamins, beta carotene, flavonols, iron, magnesium, manganese, niacin, vitamin A, vitamin K, and zinc.
+Although in small amounts, fennel still contains B vitamins, beta-carotene, flavonols, iron, magnesium, manganese, niacin, vitamin A, vitamin K, and zinc.

-2. Is A Very Good Source Of Vitamin C
+3. Fennel May Be A Very Good Source Of Vitamin C

 A bulb of fennel contains almost 20% of your daily requirement of vitamin C.

-Here are some of the things vitamin C can do for you:
+Here are some of the things Vitamin C can do for you: